wp-plugins/fw-vimeo-videowall/readme.txt

 2. If number of views is greater than 20, the plugin uses pagination

 == Changelog ==
+= 1.3.3 =
+* Corrected bug : Vimeo api new bug : www.vimeo.com subdomain no longer supported by vimeo API.
+Use vimeo.com instead of www.vimeo.com.
 = 1.3.2 =
 * Corrected bug : Cross not closing in certain situations (reported by Remk and Eric)
 * Corrected bug : witdh setting not working anymore (reported by Mark)